exercism/python/concepts/string-methods/about.md

 For more examples and methods the [informal tutorial][informal tutorial] is a nice jumping-off point.
 [How to Unicode][howto unicode] in the Python docs offers great detail on Unicode, encoding, bytes, and other technical considerations for working with strings in Python.

-Python also supports regular expressions via the `re` module, which will be covered in a future exercise.
+Python also supports regular expressions via the `re` module, which will be covered in a future concept.

 [Lewis Carroll]: https://www.poetryfoundation.org/poets/lewis-carroll